Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Materials and Methods

+{where $\alpha$ is the power-law constant, set to $\alpha=1.2$ for this study.} The truncated power-law function is given by

-where $\alpha$ is the power-law constant.
-The truncated power law is characterized by a high probability of short dwell-time events and a low probability of long dwell times, with $\tau_c$ acting as the exponential cutoff time after which the exponential decay dominates.
-For this particular study, we set $\alpha=1.2$ and $\tau_c=20$ s, and for each particle, dwell times were drawn from this distribution, where the corresponding intensities and lifetimes were sampled from the defined means and SDs, thereby simulating states with normally distributed noise.
-Finally, Poisson noise (representing shot noise) was added to the intensities to yield simulated two-state intensity traces.
+where $\tau_c$ acts as the exponential cutoff time after which the exponential decay starts to dominate.
+The truncated power law is characterized by a high probability of short dwell-time events and a low probability of long dwell times.
+For this particular study, we set $\alpha=1.2$ and $\tau_c=20$ s.

+{For each particle, dwell times were drawn from these distributions}, where the corresponding intensities and lifetimes were sampled from the defined means and SDs, thereby simulating states with normally distributed noise.
+Finally, Poisson noise (representing shot noise) was added to the intensities to yield {the desired simulated intensity traces.}

 For molecules with a distinct dipole (such as Alexa), the excitation probability depends strongly on the dipole orientation with respect to the polarization of the excitation light.
 In the dipole approximation, this probability is defined by